-Brian Baise enters his seventh season as head coach of the Harvard men's volleyball team in 2015.
-Over six seasons, he has ushered in a new era of unprecedented success for the Crimson.
+Brian Baise enters his ninth season as head coach of the Harvard men's volleyball team in 2017.
+Over eight seasons, he has ushered in an era of unprecedented success for the Crimson.

 You need not look further than the 2012 season for evidence of Harvard’s turnaround, as the Baise led Crimson earned the program’s first-ever national ranking and finished the year at No. 15 in the AVCA Coaches Poll.
 Harvard posted an 18-6 overall record on the year and finished second in the EIVA with a 10-4 conference mark, earning Baise EIVA Bob Sweeney Coach of the Year honors.
 Additionally, Harvard’s 18 wins were third-most in program history.